diogo1z/estudographql/README.md

 # Projeto de estudo do GraphQL

-Projeto para estudo do GraphQL com Node
+Projeto para estudo do GraphQL com javascript

 ### TO DO
 - [ ] Separar as mutations está em um arquivo